- Placement Locations:Cordoba

 Our group trips in Argentina are open to anyone with an enthusiasm for volunteering together in the developing world; including those at school, in a community group, at university or working together.

 A wide variety of projects are on offer for volunteers in Argentina.
-Groups can get involved in Care/Teaching, Community – including Community Farming, Sports, Language, Medicine & Healthcare – including Medicine and Dentistry, Animal Care – including Equine Therapy and Primate Rehabilitation, and Law & Human Rights Projects; each with their own unique attractions.
+Groups can get involved in Care/Teaching, Community – including Community Farming, Sports, Language, Medicine & Healthcare – including Medicine and Dentistry, Animal Care – including Equine Therapy, and Law & Human Rights Projects; each with their own unique attractions.

 General information on Argentina